Skip to footer content

 $vbLabelText $csharpLabel

-You can also improve merged documents by setting metadata, adding watermarks, or implementing digital signatures.
-For regulatory compliance, consider PDF/A conversion or PDF/UA compliance.
+You can enrich the merged document by setting metadata, adding watermarks, or applying digital signatures before extracting the final bytes.
+For compliance scenarios, consider PDF/A conversion for long-term archival or PDF/UA compliance for accessibility requirements.

-How Can You Merge PDFs from a Database?
+How Do You Merge PDFs Retrieved from a Database?

 public string MergePdfDocumentsFromDatabase(List<int> documentIds)